 Cyanotypes, negatives and collage

 The focus of week three was cyanotypes.
-The participants were able to use negatives, created from film photograph in photoshop, to make cyanotype images using pre treated paper.
-Everyone loved the end results and while we were waiting for the cyanotypes to expose they used the left over negatives to create some more collages with some interesting results.
-We also had a chance to natter over coffee whilst tucking into some delicious strawberries.
+The participants used negatives printed onto acetate which were created from film photographs in Photoshop.
+They then created cyanotype images using pretreated photo paper.
+Everyone loved the end results and while we were waiting for the cyanotypes to expose they used the left over negatives to create more collages.

 Repeat Pattern Design

-once the participants had created a simple image they cut up the pieces and stuck them back together to create the template for a repeat pattern adding more drawings to complete the design.
+Once the participants had created their image they cut up the pieces and put them back together to create the template for a repeat pattern, before adding more drawings to complete the design.
 Each design was then scanned and composited into a repeat pattern.